Signs and symptoms of sickle cell anemia often don't appear until an infant is at least 4 months old and may include:

 - Hand-foot syndrome.
 Swollen hands and feet may be the first signs of sickle cell anemia in babies.
 The swelling is caused by sickle-shaped red blood cells blocking blood flow out of their hands and feet.

 - Frequent infections.
 Sickle cells can damage your spleen, an organ that fights infection.
 This may make you more vulnerable to infections.
-Doctors commonly give infants and children with sickle cell anemia antibiotics to prevent potentially life-threatening infections, such as pneumonia.
+Doctors commonly give infants and children with sickle cell anemia vaccinations and antibiotics to prevent potentially life-threatening infections, such as pneumonia.

 - Delayed growth.
 Red blood cells provide your body with the oxygen and nutrients you need for growth.
 A shortage of healthy red blood cells can slow growth in infants and children and delay puberty in teenagers.

 - Vision problems.
 Some people with sickle cell anemia experience vision problems.
 Tiny blood vessels that supply your eyes may become plugged with sickle cells.
 This can damage the retina — the portion of the eye that processes visual images.

 When to see a doctor